 Leeds Corn Exchange, opened in 1863, is now home to independent boutiques and cafes.
 Youll find more independent retailers in the Grand Arcade.
 Pop-up shops and events appear around the city throughout the year.

 Theatre and cinema

-As well as city centre multiplexes, you could visit smaller independent cinemas including the Hyde Park Picture House located close to campus and the countrys last remaining gas-lit cinema.
+As well as city centre multiplexes, you could visit smaller independent cinemas including the Hyde P mark Picture House located close to campus and one of the countrys last remaining gas-lit cinema.
 The Leeds International Film Festival runs every November and is chance for film fans to enjoy premiere screenings, world cinema, theme nights and more.

 Find out about theatre on the University campus.

 Museums and galleries

 Leeds City Museum takes you through the city's 800 year history with hands-on and audio-visual displays, exhibitions and interactive games.
 The city is also home to the Royal Armouries which displays part of the national collection of arms and armour and holds many treasures including the world's only suit of elephant armour.

 Kirkstall Abbey is a 900 year-old ruined monastery that sits in a park you can visit just a few miles from campus and the city centre.

 Leeds City Art Gallery has a world-class collection of 20th century British art with works by Francis Bacon, Stanley Spencer and Barbara Hepworth.
 The Henry Moore Institute owns a number of works by Henry Moore and has regular exhibitions from other sculptors.

 Find out about galleries and collections on the University campus.